lewismcgeary/lewismcgeary.github.io/_posts/2015-10-28-animated-vector-drawable-pathMorphing.md

   creditlink:
   thumb: pathMorphing/pathMorphing-no-buttons-full-transition.gif
 ---
+**My New App!** Hello reader, while you're here I would appreciate it if you could check out my new app [Sync Timer on Google Play](https://play.google.com/store/apps/details?id=com.sync_timer.android&referrer=utm_source%3Dblog%26utm_medium%3Dlink%26utm_campaign%3Dpathmorphingtut).
+It's a timer app which synchronises between all of your Android devices (and it uses AnimatedVectorDrawables too!)
+{: .notice}

 In Android version 5.0, Lollipop, Google introduced its own vector graphics format, the VectorDrawable.
 The benefits of using vector graphics are numerous when dealing with a wide range of screen sizes, but in this article I’ll be discussing another aspect, the ability to manipulate how images are drawn in real time so they can move and change on the screen.
 In this case I’ll be showing how we can use the AnimatedVectorDrawable class to create this effect, morphing between the Android and Apple Logos.